Scenedesmus

 Scenedesmus is a genus of green algae, in the class Chlorophyceae.
 They are colonial and non-motile.
+They are one of the most common components of phytoplankton in freshwater habitats worldwide.

 Taxonomy

+The starting point of Scenedesmus and related algae is in 1820, when Pierre Jean François Turpin observed these algae under a microscope.
+He classified them under the diatom genus Achnanthes; later authors moved them to different groups, until it was finally classified as a green alga.
+The name comes from the Greek roots skene, meaning "tent" or "awning", and desmos, meaning "bond".

 Currently, there are 74 taxonomically accepted species of Scenedesmus.
 Additionally, several subgenera have been identified, but vary according to the source.
 Hegewald denotes Acutodesmus, Desmodesmus, and Scenedesmus as the three major categories.
 Acutodesmus is characterized as having acute cell poles, while Desmodesmus and Scenedesmus have obtuse/truncated cell poles (differentiated by the presence or absence of spines respectively).
 Fossil records date Scenedesmus from 70 to 100 million years ago with Desmodesmus suspected to be the youngest of these three groups.

 Basic biology

 Scenedesmus is one of the most common freshwater algae genera; however, the extremely diverse morphologies found within species make identification difficult.
 While most species are found across the world, certain species exist only in local populations such as S. intermedius and S. serratus which are found in New Zealand.

 Coenobia and cell growth

 Scenedesmus can exist as unicells; they are also frequently found in coenobia of four or eight cells inside a parental mother wall.
 Various coenobial architectures have been described, including linear, costulatoid, irregular, alternating, or dactylococcoid patterns (Figure 1).
 The formation of coenobia is dependent on a number of factors.
 A higher proportion of unicellular organisms was found at high light intensities and high temperatures, suggesting that at higher growth rates the organisms prefer to be non-colonized.

 Successful growth and division for algae relies on a balance between maintaining buoyancy in the euphotic zone (containing ideal light and nutritional conditions) and avoidance of grazing predators.
 Larger colonies have a smaller surface-to-volume ratio, which limits nutrient uptake and light harvesting, and the large mass promotes sinking.
 However, in the presence of grazers, such as Daphnia, that threaten to consume unicellular algae, the larger colonies provide significant security.
-This threat can be so significant that the cells will coalesce into these 8-cell colonies even in severely limiting growth conditions in order to reduce grazing vulnerability or while in nutrient-deplete conditions.
+This threat can be so significant that the cells will coalesce into these eight-cell colonies even in severely limiting growth conditions in order to reduce grazing vulnerability or while in nutrient-deplete conditions.